 Once digging time arrives, the real fun begins.
 A ritual akin to digging for gold, potato harvesting is easy.

 - Work Methodically: Start around the outside of the hill and work your way closer to the base of the plant.
-Be sure to get way down under the plant so you don’t spear any spuds.
+Get way down under the plant so you don’t spear any spuds.

-- Pick And Dig: As you pry and lift each plant up out of the soil, the tubers will be unearthed.
+- Pick and Dig: As you pry and lift each plant out of the soil, the tubers are unearthed.
 Simply pick them up as they’re discovered, and use your hands to dig around in the loosened soil for any remaining potatoes.

 - Eat Damaged Potatoes Quickly: Damaged potatoes need to be consumed within a few days of harvesting.